What Size Heat Pump? (and lots more besides!)

 I see all this work as an investment though.
 Now that all these major changes have been done, if we ever need a new heat pump sometime way in the future, then it would only be a heat pump swap out.
 The framework is all in place.

 As I heard this week, you can class all this outlay as a “one-off transitional payment”.
 Setting your home up for a long life of low temperature heating.
+Arguably something that should have been the norm when condensing boilers first came out.
+But that’s a grumble for another day!

 Any questions, comments or corrections please grab me via the contact form on the website.